bineetsinghchawla/predictive-Analytics/README.md

+Your README is currently one long line and includes ::contentReference... at the end.
+Replace the entire README with this:

 # Stock Price Forecasting for Apollo Tyres Ltd. (Time Series)

 This project analyzes historical stock price data and performs time series forecasting using classical methods.

 ## What’s included
 - Data loading and cleaning